breadboard-ai/breadboard/seeds/graph-runner/README.md

 Once that is done, the `key` property will always be available for consumption, no matter how many iterations of the loop we go through.

-The name "constant" hints at the typical application of this flag: use it to represent and pass constant values within the graph.
+The name "constant" hints at the typical application of this flag: use it to represent edges that pass constant values within the graph.

 ## Graph composition techniques